 From Granules to Products: The Making of Thermoplastics

-• Extrusion: Pushing material through a die to create long, uniform shapes
+• Extrusion: Pushing material through a die to create long, uniform shapes like pipes, sheets, or profiles.
+This is a common method for making thermoplastic

-• Injection Molding: Melting granules and injecting them into precise molds
+• Injection Molding: Melting granules and injecting them into precise molds to create complex, high-volume thermoplastic objects.

 The Thermoplastic Family: Diverse and Versatile